Dry Socket Houston

 Treatment for Dry Socket

-If you’re not able to prevent dry socket, don’t expect it to go away on its own.
-You should contact your oral surgeon in Houston and allow us to take a look.
+You should contact your oral surgeon and allow them to take a look if you’re experiencing post-operative pain.
 Standard treatment for dry socket involves washing out the socket with a saline solution that removes food particles and bacteria buildup.
-Then, we place a special dressing (which will need to be replaced after a few days) to protect the socket and soothe the pain in the affected area.
+Then, a special dressing is placed (which will need to be replaced after a few days) to protect the socket and soothe the pain in the affected area.
 Pain medications might also be prescribed.
-We might also provide a medicated mouth rinse that you should use for several days to keep bacteria from the area and promote faster healing.
-You should also take care to keep up with your follow up appointments.
-If you diligently follow your surgeon’s orders, you can expect to recover from dry socket in about 7 – 10 days.